7 Stories That Prove The Importance of Teamwork

 In 1986, shortly after he was forced out of Apple, Steve Jobs bought a small computer manufacturer named (drumroll) Pixar.

 In 2000, he relocated the company to an abandoned Del Monte canning factory.
 The original plan called for three buildings, with separate offices for computer scientists, animators, and the Pixar executives.
 Jobs immediately scrapped it.
-Instead of three buildings, there was going to be a single vast space, with an atrium at its centre.
+Instead of three buildings, there was going to be a single vast space, with an atrium at its center.

 “The philosophy behind this design is that it’s good to put the most important function at the heart of the building.
 Well, what’s our most important function?
 It’s the interaction of our employees.
 That’s why Steve put a big empty space there.
 He wanted to create an open area for people to always be talking to each other.” – Ed Catmull, the president of Pixar.